Towards Understanding Generalization in DP-GD: A Case Study in Training Two-Layer CNNs: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present experimental results validating our theoretical analysis, demonstrating that a two-layer CNN trained with DP-GD exhibits stronger noise robustness compared to one trained with standard GD.
-Following \textbf{Definition~\ref{datadistribution}}, we construct three datasets with a fixed signal scale ($\|\bmu\|_2$ = 1) and varying noise levels ($\sigma_p$ = 0.1, 0.3, 0.5), representing different signal-to-noise ratios (SNRs).
-For consistency across experiments, other hyperparameters are set as: input dimension $d = 2000$, the number of convolutional kernels $m = 100$, the training sample size $n = 1000$, the DP-GD noise parameter $\sigma_b$ = 0.01, and the learning rate $\eta = 0.1$.
-While these configurations broadly align with over-parameterized settings, they are much milder than the theoretical requirements (Condition~\ref{condition2}), further validating the generalization of our theoretical findings.
+In this section, we empirically validate our theoretical analysis by demonstrating that a two-layer CNN trained with DP-GD exhibits stronger noise robustness than one trained with GD.
+Following Definition~\ref{datadistribution}, we generate three datasets with fixed signal scale $\|\bmu\|_2=1$ and noise levels $\sigma_p\in\{0.1,0.3,0.5\}$.
+Unless otherwise stated, we set input dimension $d = 2000$, number of convolutional kernels $m = 100$, training sample size $n = 1000$, DP-GD noise parameter $\sigma_b$ = 0.01, and learning rate $\eta = 0.1$.
+Although these settings are milder than the theoretical requirements in Condition~\ref{condition2}, they still capture the over-parameterized regime and support the generality of our theory.
+The code is available at \url{https://github.com/ZhongjieSHI/Paper-Codes}.

-The results are given in Figure~\ref{fig:synthe_1}.
-Figure~\ref{subfig:training_loss} displays the curves of training loss decay.
-We can observe that after $20000$ iterations, both GD and DP-GD can sufficiently minimize the training loss across different levels of noise, consistent with our theoretical convergence guarantees for training loss in the first conclusion of Theorem~\ref{theorem: GD main}, and Theorem~\ref{result:NGDtraining}.
-However, their generalization performance diverges significantly at higher noise levels.
-Figure~\ref{subfig:test_loss} and Figure~\ref{subfig:test_accuracy} report the test loss curves and test accuracy curves respectively, revealing that: (1).
-When $\sigma_p=0.1$, a small noise case, both GD and DP-GD achieve small test loss, and almost $100\%$ classification accuracy.
-(2).
-When $\sigma_p = 0.3$, DP-GD can achieve superior generalization with a 0.2 reduction in test loss and marginally better accuracy (100\% vs 95\%) compared to GD.
-(3).
-When $\sigma_p = 0.5$, DP-GD maintains strong performance with test loss below 0.2 and 95\% accuracy, while GD fails to improve significantly from initialization, achieving only 75\% accuracy.
-These results clearly demonstrate that in comparison with GD, DP-GD can improve the generalization due to its enhanced robustness to noise in data, backing up our theoretical findings.
+The results are summarized in Figure~\ref{fig:synthe_1}.
+Figure~\ref{subfig:training_loss} shows that both GD and DP-GD achieve fast training loss decay across all noise levels, consistent with Theorem~\ref{theorem: GD main} and Theorem~\ref{result:NGDtraining}.
+However, their generalization performance differs substantially as noise increases.
+As shown in Figures~\ref{subfig:test_loss} and~\ref{subfig:test_accuracy}: (i) for $\sigma_p=0.1$, both methods achieve near-zero test loss and almost $100\%$ accuracy; (ii) for $\sigma_p=0.3$, DP-GD attains lower test loss (by about $0.2$) and slightly higher accuracy ($100\%$ vs.\ $95\%$); (iii) for $\sigma_p=0.5$, DP-GD maintains strong generalization (test loss $<0.2$, $95\%$ accuracy), while GD largely fails, reaching only $75\%$ accuracy.
+These results confirm that DP-GD significantly improves generalization performance under high noise, in line with our theoretical predictions.